إنتقل إلى المحتوى الرئيسي

 Automatic translation

 Automatic translation creates missing language variants after source content exists.
-Requests return quickly while background workers populate additional locales, and dashboard and guest surfaces rely on progress indicators instead of blocking until everything completes.
+Teams can continue working while Scoutello prepares additional locales, and dashboard or guest surfaces show progress where waiting would otherwise be unclear.

 When translation runs